 What are some non-dairy alternatives for calcium-rich foods?

 Are you lactose intolerant or simply choose to cut out dairy from your diet?
 That’s ok!
 There are plenty of calcium-rich foods to choose from.
 Check out the top 8 non-dairy sources of calcium here.

 Osteoporosis is not a life sentence.
 There are natural ways to reclaim your bone health.
 And today we have focused on food.
 Choosing the correct foods for osteoporosis is crucial.
 Stay away from highly processed foods, sugar, and high salt content.
 And take in a lot of leafy green vegetables, fruits, and whole foods.

 Yes, you can increase your bone mineral density, naturally.

-Following a bone healthy diet and supplementing with AlgaeCal will ensure you are giving your bones what they need.
-AlgaeCal Plus is a whole-food, plant-based bone health supplement proven to increase bone density.
+Following a bone-healthy diet and supplementing with AlgaeCal will ensure you are giving your bones what they need.
+AlgaeCal Plus is a whole-food, plant-based bone health supplement clinically supported to increase bone density.
 More than just calcium, it contains magnesium, vitamin K2, boron, vitamin C, vitamin D3 and over 73 trace minerals!
-It has been proven with peer-reviewed clinical trials to increase bone density…even in your 80’s!
+It has been support with peer-reviewed clinical trials to increase bone density…even in your 80’s!

 It’s never too late to start your bone health journey.
 Start today.